Global Change

 Exams

-If you are too far from campus to use the LAS Online Testing Center, you must make provisions to have a qualified proctor administer your exam!
+If you are too far from campus to use the Online Testing Center, you must make provisions to have a qualified proctor administer your exam!
 Please do this early in the semester to avoid problems with trying to rush approvals.
-You should read the information on Proctor Validation Services under all the categories on that page.
-Note that the proctor must fill out an On-Line Proctor Agreement Form.
+You should read the information on Proctored Testing under all the categories on that page.
+There are strict requirements that the proctor and the site of the proctored exam must satisfy.
+Make sure that both you and the prospective proctor read these requirements first before filling out any application.
+Please be sure that you can satisfy these requirements early in the course.
+Note that the proctor must fill out an Off-Campus Proctor Application.

 Term Papers